-Consideration will be given to the important phases of our history; the development of our colonial and national governments; the principles upon which they were founded; the relations and functions of their various departments; and our individual duties and privileges as American citizens.
+Consideration will be given to the important phases and periods of our history.
+The development of our colonial and national governments is stressed; the principles upon which they were founded, the relations and functions of their various departments, together with our individual duties and privileges as American citizens being especially noted.